Unbeatable service for your taxi in Port of Spain

 How to get a taxi in Port of Spain

 Getting a taxi in Port of Spain couldn’t be easier.
-There are plenty of local taxis buzzing around the city centre, which can be hailed from the street.
-There are also taxi ranks located around all the major tourist spots, shopping centres, the bus station, the ferry port and the airport.
+There are plenty of local taxis buzzing around the city center, which can be hailed from the street.
+There are also taxi ranks located around all the major tourist spots, shopping centers, the bus station, the ferry port and the airport.

-Benefits of booking your Port of Spain taxi with Welcome
+Booking your Port of Spain taxi in advance

-As there are no official taxi fares in Port of Spain, local drivers tend to overcharge tourists who seem unaware of the prices.
-Local taxis also often pick up other passengers along their routes, which can be slightly stressful and alarming.
-To avoid these issues, we suggest pre-booking your Port of Spain taxi transfers with a trusted 5-star company such as Welcome Pickups.
-All of our drivers speak fluent English and offer completely private and personalised transfers, all at competitive fixed-rate fares with no hidden fees.
+As there are no official taxi fares in Port of Spain, local drivers sometimes tend to overcharge tourists who seem unaware of the prices.
+Local taxis also often pick up other passengers along their routes, which can be slightly stressful and surprising if you’re not prepared for it.
+To avoid these issues, you can opt to pre-book a Port of Spain taxi or Piarco Airport taxi transfers in advance.
+You can input your desired pickup and dropoff location, date and time, and get a price quote.

 Port of Spain taxi tips